-- Successfully commercialize QINLOCK in fourth-line GIST in the U.S., where we believe we are the standard of care, and the key European markets of Germany and France, while working to provide access to QINLOCK to eligible patients around the world through other channels. - Develop vimseltinib, our inhibitor of CSF1R, as a potential single agent therapy for the treatment of TGCT, for which we recently initiated the Phase 3 MOTION study, and leverage potential synergies and experience we have gained from QINLOCK towards this second drug candidate. - Develop DCC-3116, our inhibitor of ULK kinase, for the potential treatment of mutant RTK, RAS, or RAF cancers, including potentially expanding this program to include a mutant KRAS G12C combination agent in non-small cell lung cancer. - Advance our discovery efforts using our switch-control kinase inhibitor platform towards nominating a development candidate for our pan-RAF research program. - Evaluate strategic opportunities to accelerate development timelines and maximize the commercial potential of our drug candidates. - Foster a values-based culture that embraces diversity and advances our patient-focused mission.
+- With respect to QINLOCK, - Build on our successful commercialization in fourth-line GIST in the U.S., where we believe we are the standard of care; - Continue our geographic expansion in fourth-line GIST in key European markets, while working to provide access to QINLOCK to eligible patients around the world through other channels; and - Expand the market opportunity for QINLOCK through our pivotal Phase 3 INSIGHT study in second-line GIST patients with mutations in KIT exon 11 and 17/18.

+- Develop vimseltinib, our inhibitor of CSF1R, as a potential single agent therapy for the treatment of TGCT, which is currently being studied in our Phase 3 MOTION study, and leverage potential synergies and experience we have gained from QINLOCK towards this second drug candidate to prepare for a potential launch, if approved. - Develop DCC-3116, our inhibitor of ULK kinase, which is currently being studied in a Phase 1/2 study for the potential treatment of advanced or metastatic solid tumors with mutations in the RAS/MAPK pathway and explore potential additional combinations to maximize the potential of DCC-3116. - Continue to advance our discovery efforts using our switch-control kinase inhibitor platform, of which we recently nominated DCC-3084 as a clinical candidate for our pan-RAF research program and announce the nomination of an additional development candidate in the first half of 2023. - · Evaluate strategic opportunities to accelerate development timelines and maximize the commercial potential of our drug candidates. - Foster a values-based culture that embraces diversity and advances our patient-focused mission.